 Pillbugs in Memphis TN Metro Area

-Pillbugs thrive in moist environments and can be found outdoors under mulch, fallen leaves, and rocks.
-Pillbugs are nocturnal and require humid conditions during the day.
-These crustaceans are generally found in moist soil along with sowbugs, millipedes, and earthworms.
-Pillbugs may leave their natural habitats at night and crawl about over sidewalks, patios, and foundations.
-They can become a nuisance as they often invade crawl spaces, damp basements, and first floors of structures at ground level.
+Pillbugs flourish in damp surroundings and are commonly encountered outdoors beneath mulch, fallen foliage, and rocks.
+Like their counterparts, sowbugs, pillbugs are nocturnal creatures that necessitate humid conditions during the day.
+These crustaceans are frequently found in moist soil, alongside other organisms such as millipedes and earthworms.
+At night, pillbugs may venture away from their natural habitats and traverse sidewalks, patios, and foundations.
+As they often invade crawl spaces, damp basements, and the ground-level first floors of structures, they can become a source of annoyance.

 Pillbug Behaviors, Threats, or Dangers